 There are two versions of this tutorial.
 A simple version which creates just a new copper residue and approximates it as a +1 ion and a more advanced version where new special histidine and methionine residues are created so that different charges and bond / angle and dihedral parameters can be used.

 The tutorials up to this point have all used the classical amber force field equation to minimise the system and propagate the dynamics.
-With the release of AMBER 9 comes the ability to do very fast advanced coupled potential QM/MM driven minimisation and MD.
-This tutorial will show how to set up a simple QM/MM/MD simulation of NMA in solution.
+With the release of AMBER 9 came the ability to do very fast advanced coupled potential QM/MM driven minimization and MD.
+This tutorial will show you how to set up a simple QM/MM/MD simulation of NMA in solution.

 This tutorial provides a step by step explanation of using the mm_pbsa script to calculate the binding energy of the RAS-RAF protein complex.
-It also includes instructions on using the mmpbsa_py script (in Amber11) to perform these calculations as well.
+It also includes instructions on using the mmpbsa_py script to perform these calculations as well.
+(Japanese translation)

 This tutorial provides a basic introduction to using AMBER for NMR refinement of a DNA duplex.
 It makes use of LEaP and Sander.